doc4d/docs/docs/settings/web.md

 ##### How to determine the right value?

-In theory, the maximum number of Web processes is the result of the following formula: Available memory/Web process stack size(*).\
+In theory, the maximum number of Web processes is the result of the following formula: Available memory/Web process stack size.

 Another solution is to visualize the information on Web processes displayed in the Runtime Explorer: the current number of Web processes and the maximum number reached since the Web server boot are indicated.

-(*) The stack size allocated by 4D for a Web process is around 512 KB (indicative value, ​​which may vary based on context).
+> The stack size allocated by 4D for a Web process is around 512 KB (indicative value, ​​which may vary based on context).

 ### Reuse Temporary Contexts (4D in remote mode)

 Allows you to optimize the operation of the 4D Web server in remote mode by reusing Web processes created for processing previous Web requests.

 In fact, the Web server of a 4D client needs a specific Web process for the handling of each Web request; when necessary, this process connects to the 4D Server machine in order to access the data and database engine.
 It then generates a temporary context using its own variables, selections, etc. Once the request has been dealt with, this process is killed.

 When the **Reuse Temporary Contexts** option is checked, 4D maintains the specific Web processes created on the client machine and reuses them for subsequent requests.
 By removing the process creation stage, Web server performance is improved.